opensearch-project/project-website/_posts/2025-01-28-OpenSearch-Now-Supports-DeepSeek-Chat-Models.md

 meta_description: Explore how OpenSearch's integration with DeepSeek R1 LLM models enables cost-effective Retrieval-Augmented Generation (RAG) while maintaining high performance comparable to leading LLMs.
 ---

-We're excited to announce that OpenSearch now supports DeepSeek integration, , providing powerful and cost-effective AI capabilities.
+We're excited to announce that OpenSearch now supports DeepSeek integration, providing powerful and cost-effective AI capabilities.
 DeepSeek R1 is a recently released open-source large language model (LLM) that delivers **similar benchmarking performance** to leading LLMs like OpenAI O1 ([report](https://github.com/deepseek-ai/DeepSeek-R1/blob/main/DeepSeek_R1.pdf)) at a significantly **lower cost** ([DeepSeek API pricing](https://api-docs.deepseek.com/quick_start/pricing)).
-Because DeepSeek R1 is open source, you can download and deploy it on your preferred infrastructure.
-This enables OpenSearch you to build more cost-effective and sustainable Retrieval-Augmented Generation (RAG) solutions.
+Because DeepSeek R1 is open source, you can download and deploy it to your preferred infrastructure.
+This enables you to build more cost-effective and sustainable retrieval-augmented generation (RAG) solutions.

-OpenSearch gives you the flexibility to connect to any remote inference service, such as DeepSeek or OpenAI, using ML connectors.
+OpenSearch gives you the flexibility to connect to any remote inference service, such as DeepSeek or OpenAI, using machine learning (ML) connectors.
 You can use [prebuilt connector blueprints](https://github.com/opensearch-project/ml-commons/tree/main/docs/remote_inference_blueprints) or customize connectors based on your requirements.
 For more information about connector blueprints, see [Blueprints](https://opensearch.org/docs/latest/ml-commons-plugin/remote-models/blueprints/).

 We've added a new [connector blueprint](https://github.com/opensearch-project/ml-commons/blob/main/docs/remote_inference_blueprints/deepseek_connector_chat_blueprint.md) for the DeepSeek R1 model.
-This integration, combined with OpenSearch's built-in vector database capabilities, makes it easier and more cost-effective to build [RAG applications](https://opensearch.org/docs/latest/search-plugins/conversational-search) in OpenSearch.
+This integration, combined with OpenSearch's built-in vector database capabilities, makes it easier and more cost effective to build [RAG applications](https://opensearch.org/docs/latest/search-plugins/conversational-search) in OpenSearch.

-The following example implements RAG with DeepSeek in OpenSearch's vector database.
-This example guides you through creating a connector for the [DeepSeek chat Model](https://api-docs.deepseek.com/api/create-chat-completion) and setting up an [RAG pipeline](https://opensearch.org/docs/latest/search-plugins/search-pipelines/rag-processor/) in OpenSearch.
+The following example shows you how to implement RAG with DeepSeek in OpenSearch's vector database.
+This example guides you through creating a connector for the [DeepSeek chat model](https://api-docs.deepseek.com/api/create-chat-completion) and setting up a [RAG pipeline](https://opensearch.org/docs/latest/search-plugins/search-pipelines/rag-processor/) in OpenSearch.

 ### 1. Create a connector for DeepSeek